 - Supporting documents:

-1) The front page of your IRS form 1040 from the prior year and the front page of form 1040 for your spouse if filed separately.
+1) The first two pages of your IRS form 1040 from the prior year and the front page of form 1040 for your spouse if filed separately.

 2) A copy of a birth certificate or certificate of adoption for the child(ren) receiving the subsidy